 I really enjoyed the museum because it covered all time periods, from Medieval to Modern and everything in between in sequential order.
 I also enjoyed my time there as it wasn’t huge but was high in quality even having works by Picasso.
 I spent about an hour in the museum before walking by the next door Doña Casilda de Iturrizar Park for a few minutes and then walking back across the river to Plaza Nueva for dinner.
 I had originally planned to take the Metro back until I realized why their streets were swarming with people - Bilbao Athletic Club (soccer team) was playing Barcelona (FCB) tonight!
 There were fans everywhere and I even saw an approximately ten police car long motorcade escorting the Barcelona team bus.
 This added to it being a Saturday meant people were everywhere!
 As a result, I decided to walk and people watch instead of packing into a metro.
 I did not see any protests due to politics the entire day and the only thing I saw on my walk were lots and lots of soccer fans and a few chants!

 Plaza Nueva is basically the heart of Bilbao.
 It was absolutely packed.
-I think it is just a thing in Spain for children to run around squares at night while their parents socialize because I have seen it multiple times before.
+I think it is just a thing in Spain for children to run around squares at night while their parents socialize because I have seen it many times before.
 This one was no different other than some of the kids were wearing Halloween costumes.
 My favorite was definitely the little girl dressed as Iron Man; she was SO into it it was fantastic.
 She would try to blast everyone she saw with her hands like Iron Man does.
 It was adorable.

 It was a bit of a struggle to find a place to eat because ordering tapas off of the bar is a little stressful, but especially in Bilbao where English was much less common than in cities like Madrid or Barcelona.
 I found a sit-down restaurant on the square and only had to wait for the table for a few minutes!
 It was great.
 A French family came up and sat at the rest of my table.
 It wasn’t ideal because it was just a bit weird - they didn’t talk the whole time.
 My server told me, while they were deciding to sit down, that what they were doing was considered incredibly rude in Spain!
 It was weird but my food was fantastic and included some of my favorite tapas: croquetas, manchego cheese, and Iberian ham.